How did The Minimalist Lifestyle Movement begin?

 It emphasizes the importance of quality over quantity, mindful consumption, and the elimination of excess material possessions that do not bring joy or add value to one’s life.

-In the mid-20th century, due to all the post-war restrictions people were eager to purchase all the products and services they had access to and dreamed of.
+In the mid-20th century, due to all the post-war restrictions, people were eager to purchase all the products and services they had access to and dreamed of.

 Moreover, these newfound techniques and materials were used to head the Minimalist Art Movement in the 1960s and 1970s.
-The trend was for artists to prefer simple shapes, and lines leading to the term Abstract Expressionism.
+The trend was for artists to prefer simple shapes and lines, leading to the term Abstract Expressionism.

 An overwhelming amount of people in the know believe Minimalism, as it is used today, was heavily influenced by The Bauhaus School (of Design).